daelsepara/war-torn-kingdom/README.md

 - Travel to other islands or regions, i.e. to other books not implemented
 - As a consequence, some story sections may be impossible to reach or will always play out the same way
+- The 2010 version of the text was used, however, characters from the 1995 and 1997 are maintained.

 ## Bugs